nickoncrack/nickoncrack/README.md

 + Assembler
 + CPU emulator
 + BIOS layer
-+ 2 stage bootloader, and a minimal FAT32 implementation
++ 2 stage bootloader, and a minimal FAT32-like filesystem implementation

-Written in: Python, C, casm assembly
+Written in: C, Python, casm assembly

 ### c-subset
 A compiler for a subset of C which outputs plaintext casm assembly.
 Made to be part of the above project.